 How to store Potatoes to extend their shelf life?

 Potatoes are best stored in a cool dark place.
-Ideally, potatoes should be stored in a cellar, where they can remain for several months at a temperature of 45 to 50 degrees.
-Keeping them at a higher temperature will cause them to shrink and sprout, especially if there is also low humidity.
+Ideally, potatoes should be stored in a cellar, where they can remain for several months at a temperature of 45°F to 50°F. Keeping them at a higher temperature will cause them to shrink and sprout, especially if there is also low humidity.
 This is because the potato is composed of 80% water, so it evaporates in a hot, dry climate.

 Keeping them at a lower temperature, like the fridge, will cause the potato starch to convert to sugar which makes a sweet taste but also causes them to darken very fast when frying.
 This process can be reversed by leaving them out of the fridge for 7-10 days.